sourav-mazumder/Zeppelin-With-R/README.md

 ### Why no `ggvis` or `shiny`?

-Supporting `shiny` would require integrating a reverse-proxy into Zeppelin, which is something of a task.
+Supporting `shiny` would require integrating a reverse-proxy into Zeppelin, which is a task.

 ### But I really want to use `ggvis` and `shiny`!!!!